tmtsoftware/cont-pydocushare/README.md

 With those environmental variables, run the command above again.
 Now all test cases should have been executed.

-The bash script below is the template to set all required environmental variables Modify each value as appropriate.
+The bash script below is the template to set all required environmental variables.
+Modify each value as appropriate.

 ```bash
 # Base URL of your DocuShare site.
 It must end with a slash '/'.